tommaier123/XBatteryStatus/README.md

 * Support for multiple paired controllers (but only one connected at a time)
 * Tray icon will hide itself when no controller is connected
 * Support for Windows light mode and dark mode
-* Update notifications for new versions
+* Update notifications for new versions with an automatic update option

 ## Installation via Installer
 * Download the [latest release](https://github.com/tommaier123/XBatteryStatus/releases/latest)